 First I will name them, and then I will come back and talk about them.

-- Race.
+Race.
 I saw Selma on Thursday night.
 I lived Selma.
 I was on the wrong side.
 MLK day tomorrow.
 Are you doing anything?
 Mark in that day tomorrow.
 Change the world that I live in.
-The John Piper of age 19, or 15, and the John Piper of today, are worlds apart on the race issue.
+The John Piper of age nineteen or fifteen and the John Piper of today are worlds apart on the race issue.
 And I am so ashamed of the South I lived in.
 So ashamed of me.
 I am not pointing any fingers.
-John Piper’s language was deplorable at age 14, 15, 16.
+John Piper’s language was deplorable at age fourteen, fifteen, and sixteen.
 My mother washed my mouth out with soap one time, bless her heart.